 Deaths - In 1859, deaths were required by law to be registered, but few records exist.
 In 1896, the DOH became responsible for recording and managing death records.
 To obtain these records, you need to submit a request with the DOH that has the death year.
 If you do not know the death year, consult cemetery indexes and/or look for obituaries, which appear as early as 1836, in the newspaper full-text databases and indexes.
 You may also find death records in the probate and wills, which are indexed and located at the HSA.

-The Department of Health has many internal indexes that are only accessible by their staff members.
-However, FamilySearch has microfilmed many of these indexes and have made them partially available online, grouping them in the categories listed below.
-The specific indexes within each category is also listed for reference.
-Note that some are locked, meaning it is not searchable.
-Within all the categories, you will also find digitized birth, marriage, and death notices from the Hawaiʻi State Archives.
-If you find an entry, you will then need to submit a request with the Department of Health to purchase the record.
+FamilySearch has microfilmed many internal indexes of vital records from the Hawaiʻi Department of Health.
+Many of these indexes are now partially available online.
+They are all grouped in the collections listed below.
+The specific indexes within each collection are listed for reference.
+Note that some are locked and are not searchable.
+If you find an index entry for a vital record, you will need to submit a request with the Department of Health to purchase the record.

 Hawaiʻi State Archives